 =agatha-reopened

-2. Ensure Pending tickets will eventually be marked as Solved automatically
+2. Ensure Pending Tickets Are Marked as Solved Automatically

-Most Zendesk instances have triggers or automations that will ensure a ticket left in Pending status will be changed to Solved status after a certain timeframe or after certain conditions are met.
+Most Zendesk instances have triggers or automations that ensure a ticket left in Pending status will be changed to Solved status after a certain timeframe or when specific conditions are met.
 This function is required for Solve Email's analytics to function properly.

-If you already have an active trigger or automation that takes care of this, you're all set!
-But if you don't have something like this, you'll need to set that up.
-Here are a couple examples of what that may look like.
+If you already have an active trigger or automation in place for this, you're all set!
+However, if you don't have something similar set up, you'll need to create one.
+Here are a couple of examples of what that might look like.

 Conditions